jasonbernier/QuickWebServer/README.md

 # Quick Web Server

 Quick Web Server is a multi-threaded and lightweight web/file server built in C# that lets you upload and download files over HTTP/HTTPS.
 It serves files from a specified working directory and can be secured with HTTP Basic Authentication via the `--password` option.
 Additionally, the server logs events to a log file (`server.log`) and provides a simple monitoring endpoint.
-This can be used during penetration tests to quickly move files accross hosts.
+This can be used during penetration tests to quickly move files across hosts.